GrzegorzKozub/toys/README.md

 *RTX 5090* is undervolted by applying a 1000 MHz positive offset to the frequency at the desired voltage and flattening the curve from there.
 Additionally, power limit can be applied.

 In Afterburner curve editor, the frequency was increased by 1000 MHz for the desired voltage.
-Apply was hit.
+The apply button was hit.
 All points above the target frequency were selected while holding `Shift`.
 Any of the selected points was dragged down so that all of them dropped below the target frequency.
-Apply was hit again.
+The apply button was hit again.

 Profiles and results